 Of the two family members who corresponded with him over the years, one died and one now has dementia.
 It is as difficult to make friends in prison as it is on the ‘outside’, perhaps even more so on Death Row.
 He even tried pen pals, but most of them “just want a souvenir from a Death Row inmate” and once they got a postcard or letter, in response they disappeared.

 Ron loved our conversations.
 “This is what I am so hungry for-just talking about normal things.”
 As the Buddhist Chaplain, I always ground the conversations in the Dharma, as that is why I am there.
-In this case, we talked about transforming our energy through transforming our thoughts, and in Ron’s case, perhaps creating a “practice of welcoming” as an intention of attracting more fulfilling encounters.
+In this case, we talked about transforming our energy through transforming our thoughts, and in Ron’s case, perhaps creating a “practice of welcoming” as an intention of manifesting more fulfilling encounters.

 To my great delight, a few months ago Ron came to our Buddhist Service with a new friend, Dave.
-Dave had just been transferred to Ron’s yard, and they hit it off like champs.
+Dave had been transferred to Ron’s yard, and they hit it off like champs.
 My heart swelled with happiness seeing how easily they related to each other, how excited Ron was to share Buddhism and our “normal” discussions with Dave.
-They showed deep mutual respect for each other, and gratitude for the positive companionship there in one of the darkest places on the planet.
+They showed deep respect for each other, and gratitude for the positive companionship there in one of the darkest places on the planet.

 As I came closer and they came into focus I could see them giggling, giddy with excitement.
 Dave had his hands behind his back and Ron was leaning into him as if they were hiding something.
-I couldn’t help laughing as they were so obvious up to something.
+I couldn’t help laughing as they were so obviously up to something.
 “Hey you guys, you look like two kids at Christmas, what’s up?”

 A few seconds more of shuffling and smiles and Ron said “OK, show her, show her now!”
 Ron moved away from Dave’s side.
 Dave turned towards me and lifted up something that was so foreign to this dark place that my mind couldn’t grasp it at first.
 My body filled with the electricity of utter delight and my mind stammered for words that could express such a lovely sight.